-The overall task of the Board of Directors is to manage the Company’s affairs in the best interests of both the Company and its shareholders.
-The Board must regularly assess the Group’s financial position and evaluate the operative management.
-The Board decides, among other things, matters concerning the Group’s strategic focus and organization, and decides on important capital expenditure (exceeding SEK 50 million).
+The overall task of the Board of Directors is to manage the company’s affairs in the best interests of both the company and its shareholders.
+The Board must regularly assess the group’s financial position and evaluate the operative management.
+The Board decides, among other things, on matters concerning the group’s strategic focus and organization, and decides on important capital expenditure (exceeding SEK 100 million).

-Each year, the Board must prepare proposals for guidelines regarding the determination of salary and other remuneration to the CEO and other members of the Company’s senior management for decision at the annual general meeting.
+When applicable, the Board prepares proposals for guidelines regarding the determination of salary and other remuneration to the CEO and other members of the company’s senior management for decision at the Annual General Meeting.

 Each year, the Board adopts the rules of procedure, including instructions to the CEO, which, among other things, govern the allocation of work between the Board and the CEO.

-The rules of procedure further regulate the frequency of Board meetings, and the allocation of work among the Board’s committees.
+The rules of procedure further regulate the frequency of Board meetings and the allocation of work among the Board’s committees.
 The rules of procedure state that there must be a Remuneration Committee and an Audit Committee.
 Ahead of each Board meeting, the directors receive a written agenda and full documentation to serve as the basis for decisions.
-Each Board meeting conducts a review of the current state of the business, the Group’s results, financial position and prospects.
+Each Board meeting conducts a review of the group’s accident statistics, the current state of the business, the group’s results, financial position and prospects.
 Other issues addressed include competition and the market situation.
-The Board also regularly monitors health and safety work, including the Group’s accident statistics.
+The Board also regularly monitors health and safety work.

-In 2017, the Board of Directors held 9 meetings at which minutes were taken and at which the Board was quorate at all times.
-SSAB’s General Counsel, who is not a director, served as secretary to the Board.
+SSAB’s General Counsel, who is not a director, serve as secretary to the Board.